 Geographic Names: Please see Annex I: Final Report of Work Track 5 on Geographic Names at the Top Level.

-Note that GAC Advice regarding geographic names at the top level is not addressed in this part of the report as the topic was considered by Work Track 5 in the context of Work Track 5 deliberations and was taken into account in the formulation of Work Track 5’s recommendations.
+Note that GAC Consensus Advice regarding geographic names at the top level is not addressed in this part of the report as the topic was considered by Work Track 5 in the context of Work Track 5 deliberations and was taken into account in the formulation of Work Track 5’s recommendations.
 Please see Annex I on Geographic Names at the Top Level for further information.

 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.